Cynodontidae

-Cynodontinae is a subfamily of tropical and subtropical South American fishes of the family Cynodontidae.
+Cynodontidae, from Ancient Greek κύων (kúōn), meaning "dog", and ὀδούς (odoús), meaning "tooth", also known as dogtooth characins or vampire tetras, are a family of predatory, characiform freshwater fishes from South America.
+This group is not very diverse, and includes only three genera and 8 species.
+The largest species in this family ranges up to 117 cm.

 They are characterized by an oblique mouth and very long distinct canines, which are used to capture and stab their prey, other fish that can be up to half the length of the cynodontine itself.
 They are not prized as food fish, but are important in subsistence and commercial fisheries.
 Hydrolycus are game fish, having been recently added to the International Game Fish Association in the fly and rod class.
 Cynodontid fish are also sometimes housed in aquaria.

 Taxonomy

-This monophyletic subfamily contains only a few species: three species of Cynodon, four speciecs of Hydrolycus, and one species in the monotypic genus Rhaphiodon, Rhaphiodon vulpinus.
+This monophyletic family contains only a few species: three species of Cynodon, four species of Hydrolycus, and one species in the monotypic genus Rhaphiodon, Rhaphiodon vulpinus.
 These fish have been previously classified within Characidae.

 Rhaphiodon and Cynodon are sister groups to each other; these two genera together have a sister group relationship to the genus Hydrolycus.

+The subfamily Roestinae was previously placed in this family, but are now known to be more closely related to Acestrorhynchus, and are now placed in the Acestrorhynchidae.